JacobBeeson/Sustainability-On-Campus-Fork/cloud_README.md

 **Prerequisites**

 1. A GitHub account [https://github.com/](https://github.com/)
-2. A fork of our apps code from GitHub to your account
+2. A fork of our app's code from GitHub to your account
 3. A digitalocean account [https://www.digitalocean.com/](https://www.digitalocean.com/)

 **Deploying**